Robot Safety Update: FAQs

 The answer is, yes.
 The machines that most people mean by the term "cobots" are, in the standards world, "power-and-force limited" or PFL robots.
 These machines (PFL or collaborative robots) are a type of industrial robot, not an alternative to them.
 As such, the Industrial Robot Safety Standard R15.06 does apply to cobots, and systems that include cobots.

 When a collaborative robot system is designed, additional factors must be considered beyond what is included in R15.06 (ISO 10218).
 This additional guidance is contained in TR 606 (ISO/TS 15066), which lays out safety requirements for collaborative robotics.
 These documents are supplemental to the foundational standard R15.06 (10218); they are meant to be used with the standard, not to replace it.

-These documents can be purchased on the RIA Website.
-Scroll down this webpage until you find the purchasing option that suits you.
+These documents can be purchased on the A3 Website.

 What method would you use to test the force settings for a collaborative robot to ensure that the system is safe for human interaction in a given implementation?